 So, this is one reason why parents are choosing not to vaccinate their children.
 To say there is absolutely no way a vaccine can be a contributing factor in causing autism is completely false and dangerous.

 #2 Scientific/Industry Fraud

-When a parent points to the idea that scientific and industry fraud contributed to their decision to not vaccine their child, they can instantly be deemed “conspiracy theorists” or greeted with some sort of rude response that makes them out to be “fools.”
-This couldn’t be further from the truth, and those types of responses often come from those who have failed to do any investigation for themselves.
+When a parent points to the idea that scientific and industry fraud contributed to their decision to not vaccine their child, most people are quick to call them conspiracy theorists or outright fools, but this couldn’t be further from the truth, and those types of responses often come from those who have failed to do any investigation for themselves.